Delusion is a strong fixed false belief which did not have any relation with delusional disorder sufferer’s educational and cultural background.

 Techniques are clinical interview in which therapist took interview to obtain information related to patient’s past life incidents and other technique is to conduct mental status examination of the patient.
 We can also use the Peter Delusion Inventory (PDI), which focuses on identifying and understanding delusional disorder.

-Delusion can be grouped according to following main themes: -
+Delusion can be grouped according to the following main themes: –

 Clear cut identification of causes behind delusional disorders are very challenging.
 Nevertheless, there are some research finding showed the role of genetic or biological element in the cause of delusional disorder and another cause behind delusional disorder is medical causes like, neurodegenerative disorders (e.g., Alzheimer’s disease) brain tumors, Hyper tension ,vascular disease, metabolic and endocrinal causes (e.g., hypocalcaemia, hyperthyroidism etc), vitamin deficiencies, medications (e.g., corticosteroids), substances ( e.g., cocaine, alcohol) and toxins (e.g., mercury).

 Moreover dysfunctions in the cognitive processing also lead to delusional disorder.
 There is a chance for delusion to arise when people used to explain their life in distorted way.
 Mainly these people develop assumptions and opinions about others with few evidence and hold negative attitude toward life events.
 And these behavior and perception toward others lead patient to develop delusional believes in them.